Classic Bubble Bobble Online – Play the 1986 Retro Arcade Masterpiece

 enemy.state = "TRAPPED";

-enemy.velocity.y = -2; // Start floating up
+enemy.velocity.y = -2; // The satisfying anti-gravity float

 }